GoogleCloudPlatform/ai-platform-samples/training/structured/tensorflow/gpu/README.md

 machine.

 In this example we will use `MirroredStrategy` to execute model training.
-This file `gpu.py` shows you how to use GPU in TensorFlow using RunConfig.
-Add this file to the trainer folder under:
-  `training/base/core/tensorflow/trainer`

 `create_run_config` in `experiment.py`  already contains the code to use GPUs.
+This file is in the trainer folder under:
+  `training/structured/tensorflow/base/trainer`

 ### Trainer Template Modules